-In Costa Rica the diversity of Ae. albopictus in a population of adult mosquitoes in the district of La Virgen, Sarapiquí, finding a high diversity (seven haplotypes) (Futami et al., 2015) .
-While Gloria-Soria et al. (2018) conducted a comparative study of mosquitoes Ae. aegypti from the United States of America, Mexico and Costa Rica, finding two haplotypes in Siquirres (haplotypes A and G).
-This study aimed to investigate the diversity of haplotypes of Ae. aegypti and Ae. albopictus in 18 districts of Costa Rica.
+In Costa Rica, the diversity of Aedes albopictus in a population of adult mosquitoes in the district of La Virgen, Sarapiquí, is high (seven haplotypes) (Futami et al., 2015) .
+Gloria-Soria et al. (2018) conducted a comparative study of Aedes aegypti mosquitoes from the United States of America, Mexico and Costa Rica and reported two haplotypes in the Siquirres district (haplotypes A and G).
+This study aimed to investigate the genetic diversity of Aedes aegypti and Aedes albopictus in 18 districts of Costa Rica.

 Methods:

-Type of study and sample
+Type of study and sample collection